Particular/docs.particular.net/nservicebus/extending/features.md

 A feature might use either strongly or loosely typed API when declaring dependencies (the latter can be useful if a dependency is declared in an external assembly).

-NOTICE: The feature name is derived from the name of the type but the suffix `Feature`, if present in the type name, is removed from the name of the feature.
+NOTE: The feature name is derived from the name of the type but the suffix `Feature`, if present in the type name, is removed from the name of the feature.

 The API also allows to declare optional dependencies on one or more of listed features.